mathmed/get-url-c/README.md

 # get-url-c
-C algorithm to get content of an website
+C algorithm to get content of a website